Welcome to the Boston Children’s Hospital Transition Toolkit!

-Welcome to the Children’s Hospital Boston Transition Toolkit!
-As a teenager ready for adulthood, you should begin to take control of how you handle your metabolic condition and your health in general.
-To start, read through these materials.
-You should begin to look for an adult-focused doctor to replace your pediatrician who only deals with childhood problems.
-This process of ﬁnding an adult-focused doctor is called a medical care transition and takes time and planning — but once it occurs, it is a great success.
+As a teenager getting ready for adulthood, or as a young adult, you can begin to take control of how you handle your metabolic condition and your health in general.
+This Toolkit is designed to help you!
+To start, read through these materials and fill out the forms.
+You can also begin to look for an adult-focused doctor to replace your pediatrician who only deals with childhood problems.
+This process of switching to an adult-focused doctor is called medical care transition and takes time and planning — but once it’s done, it will be great for your future health and success.

 Use the following forms to help achieve your medical care transition

 What am I supposed to do with these forms?

 Measure your health independence by taking the Health Readiness Assessment and over time try to answer yes to every question.

 Read up on your Metabolic Condition Basics and discuss possible adult-health problems with your doctors or nurses.

 Save these forms on your computer and USB ﬂash drive and bring the Transition Toolkit to every medical appointment.

 Keep the ﬂash drive in your wallet or purse and save any changes or updates.

 Decide when you’re ready to act as your own health spokesperson.